outaagunga/documentation/strategy-forex.md

    * Candle closes at, slightly above, or in close proximity to the Upper Bollinger Band SD1, while maintaining directional pressure
    * Price continues to “hug” the Upper Band
-   * “Hugging” means price remains within X% or X×ATR of the SD1 band
+   * “Hugging” means price remains within X% or X×ATR of the SD1 band (e.g close is within 0.3 × ATR of the SD1 band)

 4. **Momentum Confirmation**